 REACH

-REACH (Racial and Ethnic Approaches to Community Health) is a national program administered by the Centers for Disease Control and Prevention (CDC) to reduce racial and ethnic health disparities.
+REACH (Racial and Ethnic Approaches to Community Health) is a national program led by the Centers for Disease Control and Prevention (CDC) that improves health, prevents chronic diseases, and reduces health disparities among racial and ethnic populations most affected by chronic conditions.